A favicon of Campaign Monitor

 How old are companies that use Campaign Monitor?

-The majority of Campaign Monitor customers were founded in the 2010s (27.26%), followed by the 2000s (25.72%).
+The majority of Campaign Monitor customers were founded in the 2010s (27.26%), followed by the 2000s (25.72%), based on our analysis of 17,053 enriched companies.
 This suggests Campaign Monitor is most popular among relatively young companies.

 What is the ideal customer profile for Campaign Monitor?